markhuot/twigd/README.md

 Ignoring Files
 --------------
 To have Twig ignore a file simply preface the filename with an underscore (_).
 So, _base.twig would not be converted.
-This is useful if you have oage templates, like index.twig, that extend or include sub templates, such as _base.twig.
+This is useful if you have page templates, like index.twig, that extend or include sub templates, such as _base.twig.

 Variable Support
 ----------------